 - As mentioned previously, better data on how prevalent slavery was at different points in time - and/or on how institutionalized discrimination evolved - could be very informative about ups and/or downs in quality of life over the long run.

-Here are the planned future posts in this series.
+Here is the full list of posts for this series.
 I highlight different sections of the above chart to make clear which time period I'm talking about for each set of posts.

-Has Life Gotten Better?: the post-industrial era will introduce my basic approach to asking the question "Has life gotten better?" and apply it to the easiest-to-assess period: the industrial era of the last few hundred years.
+Has Life Gotten Better?: the post-industrial era introduces my basic approach to asking the question "Has life gotten better?" and apply it to the easiest-to-assess period: the industrial era of the last few hundred years.

 Pre-agriculture (or "hunter-gatherer" or "forager") era

-Pre-agriculture gender relations seem bad will examine the question of whether the pre-agriculture era was an "Eden" of egalitarian gender relations.
-I like mysterious titles, so you will have to wait for the full post to find out the answer.
+Pre-agriculture gender relations seem bad examines the question of whether the pre-agriculture era was an "Eden" of egalitarian gender relations.
+I like mysterious titles, so you will have to read the full post to find out the answer.

-Violent death rates in very early societies will examine claims about violent death rates very early in human history, from Better Angels of Our Nature and some of its critics.
+Unraveling the evidence about violence among very early humans examines claims about violent death rates very early in human history, from Better Angels of Our Nature and some of its critics.
 As of now, I believe that early societies were violent by today's standards, but that violent death rates likely went up before they went down.

-Has violence declined, when we add in the world wars and other large-scale atrocities? will look at trends in violent death rates over the last several centuries.
+Falling everyday violence, bigger wars and atrocities: how do they net out? looks at trends in violent death rates over the last several centuries.
 When we include large-scale atrocities, it's pretty unclear whether there is a robust trend toward lower violence over this period.